 Our goal is to provide a service that allows you to discover and receive content from sources that interest you as well as to easily share your content with others.
-We also want you to understand our guidelines for making sure your content is labeled appropriately.
+Below are our guidelines for making sure your content is labeled appropriately.

 Media on Twitter